-- The specific group that your project will work with. - The challenges that this group has. - The evidence you have that this group does not have access to specialist services that meet their needs. - The future service provision you are proposing. - How people from Armed Forces communities have shaped these services. - How you will deliver these services safely and appropriately. - How you will ensure that this project or approach will be transformational beyond the life of the grant. - How you will measure impact. - Who you are working with to achieve this.
+- The specific group that your project will work with. - The challenges that this group has. - The evidence you have that this group does not have access to specialist services that meet their needs. - The future service provision you are proposing. - How people from Armed Forces communities have shaped these services. - How you will deliver these services safely and appropriately. - How you will ensure that this project or approach will be transformational beyond the life of the grant. - How you will measure impact. - Evidence of partners you will work with to achieve this.